postmanlabs/postman-flows/docs/blocks.md

 ### Validate
 Stage: Deprecated

-> Warning: This block has been marked to removed in the future versions.
+> Warning: Use 'Condition' block to conditionally pass data to the next block.
+This block has been marked to removed in the future versions.
 This will be replace by a more versatile Check block.

 The *Validate* block is a conditional flow control block that routes a data packet to either the `true` port or `false` port based on condition.
 This block uses some information present within the data itself to perform the validation check.